DIVE-INMutual skills' building in DIVErsity, INclusive pedagogies of trainers

 A non-profit Federation of 128 Mediterranean NGOs working in the fields of Environment and Development in 27 countries of the Euro-Mediterranean area.
 MEdIES Secretariat operates under MIO-ECSDE.

-An NGO assisting local communities in Jordan to ensure a proper social and economical progress, and ecological integrity in a democratic arena and respect of human rights.
+A national NGO assisting local communities in Jordan to ensure a proper social and economical progress, and ecological integrity in a democratic arena and with respect of human rights.